The first simultaneous sign change and non-vanishing of Hecke eigenvalues of newforms: Proof of theorem

-\begin{proof} We now complete the proof of \thmref{th_5} by showing the existence of a prime $p \le 2\log N$ with $(p,N)=1$ and then using \propref{th3}.
-We know by the work of Rosser and Schoenfeld (see \cite[p.
+\begin{proof} We now complete the proof of the first part of \thmref{th_5} by showing the existence of a prime $p \le 2\log N$ with $(p,N)=1$ and then using \propref{th3}.
+We know by a theorem of Rosser and Schoenfeld (see \cite[p.
 70]{RS}) that

 Using this, one can easily check that

 Now consider the following product